xero/moebius-web/README.md

 # Load:

-Allows an ANSi or XBin file to be loaded by dragging and dropping a file on to the browser.
+Allows an ANSi, XBin, or image file to be loaded by dragging and dropping a file on to the browser.

+<a name="loadimagestamp"></a>
+# Load Image Stamp:

+Loads an ANSi, XBin, or image file, which can be used as a stamp using the 'Image Stamp' tool.
+A pair of vertical pixels represent one character.
+Transparency is preserved, and the palette of the source image is reduced to its nearest match.
+Character codes set to `NULL` will be interpreted as an alpha channel for textmode art.

 # Save: